roycanales17/Database-Schema/README.md

 ## Conclusion

 The SQL Builder (Schema) class provides a powerful way to define and manage database schemas in your PHP applications.
-It simplifies the process of creating and modifying tables, columns, and indexes, allowing you to focus on building your application's logic.# Database-Schema
+It simplifies the process of creating and modifying tables, columns, and indexes, allowing you to focus on building your application's logic.